J. H. Curle

-James Herbert Curle (18 October 1870 – 26 December 1942) was a Scottish mining engineer, traveller, writer, eugenicist, and philatelist.
+James Herbert Curle (18 October 1870 – 26 December 1942) was a Scottish mining engineer, traveler, writer, eugenicist, and philatelist.
 He wrote The Gold Mines of the World as well as autobiographical and travel works of a philosophical turn.

 He was a member of the Eugenics Society and published To-day and To-morrow: The Testing Period of the White Race (1926) in which he surveyed the races of the world and argued that the white race was being out-bred by other races and its purity being eroded through inter-breeding with other races.

 He won awards for his collection of stamps of the Transvaal and in 1940 jointly won the Crawford Medal of the Royal Philatelic Society, London, for his book on the postage stamps of that province.

 Early life

 James Curle was born in Melrose, Scotland, on 18 October 1870, one of eleven children.
 His father was also James Curle and his mother was Marion Passmore Whyte Newlyn.
 The family lived in the south of Scotland at the foot of the Eildon Hills.
 He was educated at a preparatory school in Worcestershire but did not attend a public school due to "an overcharged nervous system".

 In 1885 he travelled to Australia in the care of a physician whose passage had been paid by Curle's father.
 The physician drank the brandy from Curle's flask, attributing its disappearance to "evaporation" and, according to Curle, much of the rest of the alcohol on the ship.
 Curle arrived in Australian at the age of 14 and after visiting relatives and staying in "the bush", visited his first gold mine at Ballarat.
 He visited Tasmania before returning to Scotland in 1886.

 Later in 1886 he travelled to South Africa, visiting the Transvaal and Natal before returning to Scotland where he spent two years at the University of St Andrews before matriculating at Trinity Hall, University of Cambridge.